OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Proactive Replace

-It is possible to proactively replace a node in a Riak cluster, if:
+It is possible to proactively replace a node in a Riak cluster, for example if:

 - a cloud provider intends to withdraw an instance;
 - a hardware upgrade is required;
 - to change the storage_backend of a cluster node-by-node;
 - or to fully vacuum a node's storage backends of garbage.

 A proactive replace is a cluster administration change, and [follows the standard five stage process described in the general guidance on amending the cluster make-up](/docs/BuildAndScaleClusterGuide.md#forming-and-expanding-a-riak-cluster).
 In the case of a proactive replace, the first stage, staging, requires the staging of two changes:

 - the `join` of a new node, and
 - a `replace` to indicate the old node which should be replaced.

 The plan should be planned, reviewed, committed and then monitored as with other changes.

 The node may have its `location` set prior to the `join`, but the location will be ignored by the `replace` i.e. if the replacement node is in a different location to the existing node, this will not be factored in - the replace will transfer all vnodes to the new node, regardless of the `target_location_n_val` constraint.
-Staging a location change after the `replace` has completed (i.e. following the `commit` and the transfers), may be used to `plan` a reshuffle of the cluster.
+Staging a location change after the `replace` has completed (i.e. following the `commit` and the transfers), may be used to `plan` a reshuffle of the cluster as a separate change activity.

 See `riak admin cluster --help` for further details on the required inputs to cluster change commands.

-During the replace operation the replacement node should have `participate_in_coverage` disabled, and have coverage support enabled only once all transfers have complete and (if configured) tictac anti-entropy has confirmed that all vnodes are in sync.
+During the replace operation the replacement node should have `participate_in_coverage` disabled, and have coverage support enabled only once all transfers have completed and (if configured) tictac anti-entropy has confirmed that all vnodes are in sync.

 After completing a proactive replace operation, it may be necessary to realign node naming with design documents or monitoring systems; to rename a replacement node with the name of the node it replaced.
 Once the replace operation is complete, it is possible to rename a node while it is down using `reip_manual` - see `riak admin reip_manual --help`.
 The ring_directory required is normally named `ring` in the platform data directory.
 It will contain files such as `riak_core_ring.default.20221122164111`, where the middle term between the period (in this case `default`) represents the required cluster name.

 ### Reactive Replace

+If a node temporarily fails, then recovers without a loss of historic delta; the node will automatically rejoin the cluster and have the any delta in data patched via ant-entropy mechanisms, without the need for operator intervention.

-When a node has failed following an incident, the node can still be recovered back to its previous state without requiring a backup.
+If a node has failed following an incident, and all data on the node is lost, the cluster can still be recovered back to its previous state without requiring a backup of the failed node.

+Recovery of such a lost node requires a reactive replace.
 There are three stages to replace and recover the node:

 - [ensuring the node is downed](#administratively-downing-a-node);
 - [forcing the replace](#forcing-a-replace);